sumup-oss/circuit-ui/README.md

 Besides the component library, we also export some utilities which you might need in order to use the components.
 Two main ones:

-* `numbers` - a module for dealing with number localization.
+* `numbersUtils` - a module for dealing with number localization.
-* `currency` - a module for formatting currency amounts.
+* `currencyUtils` - a module for formatting currency amounts.
-* `style-helpers` - a module containing helpers for writing styles.
+* `styleHelpers` - a module containing helpers for writing styles.

 ## Creating components